 Green Bean Casserole

-- Add fresh green beans, sliced mushrooms, ½ onion diced, and 1 tsp sea salt, ½ tsp black pepper, ½ tsp dried thyme leaves to the inner pot.
+- Add fresh green beans, sliced mushrooms, ½ onion diced, and 1 teaspoon sea salt, ½ teaspoon black pepper, ½ teaspoon dried thyme leaves to the inner pot.

 - Cut the end off of the bulb of garlic.
 Peel and smash the garlic cloves, add to the pot.